AlexKlum/WordPress-Bookstore/README.md

+# WordPress-Bookstore

-A WordPress bookstore created with the WooCoomerce plugin
+A WordPress bookstore created with the WooCoomerce plugin.

+I used Docker compose to run it localy.

+Port: 8400
+Username: admin
+Password: password